Top 10 Wine Tour Destinations Around The World

 Image credit: Vin en Vacances

-When we think of France, love songs and romantic scenes are likely to automatically pop in mind as it’s renowned one of the world’s famed destinations for couples.
+When we think of culinary vacations in France, love songs and romantic scenes are likely to automatically pop in mind as it’s renowned one of the world’s famed destinations for couples.
 Hence it’s of little surprise that the French enjoy cooking and sharing a deliciously decadent meal with their loved one to show their affection.
 Fortunately for us, the typical French meals (except for breakfast) are usually accompanied with wine.
 With wine so freely available and often priced much more cheaper than water in France, this country is every wine lovers’ paradise!

 It’s widely accepted that France has a reputation for producing some of the highest quality and most prestigious wines in the world.
 You can literally find fines wine everywhere in France especially in regions like Alsace (primarily produced white wine), Bordeaux (famous for red wines especially blended from Cabernet Sauvignon Merlot and sometimes Cabernet Franc, and dry sweet white wines), Burgundy (renowned for its famous Pinot Noir), Loire Valley, Champagne (home to major sparkling wines), Rhone Valley, Provence (best known for its rose wines), etc., which are the major wine growing regions.
 But of course, don’t just take our word for it.
 Head on over to this beautiful country to find out for yourself!